Langhalsdino/Kubernetes-GPU-Guide/README.md

 # How to automate deep learning training with Kubernetes GPU-cluster

-This guide should help fellow researchers and hobbyists to easily automate and accelerate there deep leaning training with their own Kubernetes GPU cluster.<br>
+This guide should help fellow researchers and hobbyists to easily automate and accelerate deep leaning training on their own Kubernetes GPU cluster.<br>
-Therefore I will explain how to easily set up a GPU cluster on multiple Ubuntu 16.04 bare metal servers and provide some useful scripts and .yaml files that do the entire setup for you.
+Therefore, I will explain how to easily set up a GPU cluster on multiple Ubuntu 16.04 bare metal servers and provide some useful scripts and .yaml files that do the entire setup for you.

 By the way: If you need a Kubernetes GPU-cluster for other reasons, this guide might be helpful to you as well.